-- 1. The core of the transit station area (as defined on page 11 and shown in blue on the Future Transportation Network Map above) should be the most intensely developed part of the transit station area.
+- 1. The core (shown in blue on Transportation Network Map above, as defined in the glossary on page 12) should be the most intensely developed part of the transit station area.
 Redevelopment should include a mix of residential, office, hotels, civic, and/or retail uses.
 The ground floor of these buildings on active retail streets (as indicated on the Recommended Future Land Use Map) should be activated primarily with retail and other commercial uses.
 Structured parking should be lined with active uses along the street or screened from view from streets and sidewalks.
 Commercial uses with drive-through facilities and/or gasoline pumps are not appropriate in the core of the transit station area. - 2.
 In areas outside of the core, existing businesses and residences are anticipated to remain in the near term.
-Over time, properties should be redeveloped with a mix of residential, office, retail, and civic/institutional uses.
-To ensure the area remains economically viable as it awaits redevelopment, a limited expansion of existing buildings may be appropriate.\ Ground floor retail uses may include drive through facilities only if they meet the Community Design criteria below (#7).
+Over time, properties should be redeveloped for residential, office, and civic/institutional uses.
+Retail uses are also appropriate if located within multi-storied buildings.
+Ground floor retail uses may include drive-through facilities only if they meet the Community Design criteria below (#7).
 Structured parking should be lined with active uses along the street or screened from view from streets and sidewalks.
-Commercial uses with gasoline pumps are not appropriate in the transit station area. (\ refer to Volume 3: Implementation Guide for further guidance) - 3.
+Commercial uses with gasoline pumps are not appropriate in the transit station area. - 3.
 On properties east of N. Tryon St. adjacent to the UNC Charlotte campus, a mix of non-residential uses, such as a hotel, conference center, campus services, classrooms, and administrative offices, is appropriate along JW Clay Blvd and Robert D. Snyder Rd.
 Commercial uses with drive-through facilities and/or gasoline pumps are not appropriate. - 4.
 Retain the lake and the established lake front boardwalk.